anurag-pd/ai-interviewer/README.md

-# Zeero AI Interviewer Assignment
+# AI Interviewer

 ## Overview

-Zeero is a full-stack AI-powered technical interview platform.
+This is a full-stack AI-powered technical interview platform.
 It allows users to upload their resume, extracts skills, and conducts an interactive interview with AI-generated questions and follow-ups.
 Admins can manage the question bank via a modern web interface.

 ## Architecture